-Raymond E. Priestley - Geologist
+Priestley, Raymond Edward - Geologist

 (1886 - 1974) -

-Priestley joined Shackleton's Antarctic Nimrod Expedition (1907-09) where he worked closely with renowned geologists, Philip Brocklehurst and and Edgeworth David, .
-He collected mineral and biological samples and was part of supply depot laying teams for Shackleton's attempt on the South Pole.
+He joined Shackleton's Antarctic Nimrod Expedition (1907-09) at the end of his second year studying geology at university, he worked closely with renowned geologists, Philip Brocklehurst and and Edgeworth David.
+He collected mineral and biological samples and was part of supply depot laying teams for Shackleton's attempt on the South Pole in 1909.
 In November 1908 he spent three days in a blizzard sleeping outside the tents in his sleeping bag due to a lack of space inside.
-As the blizzard progressed, he gradually slipped down the glacier nearly falling off the end to his death.
+As the blizzard progressed, he gradually slipped down the glacier they were on nearly falling off the end to his death.

-Priestly served in WW1 with distinction being awarded the Military Cross, he remained in the army until 1920 when he was awarded a BA at Cambridge for his work and writings on glaciers.
-In this same year he co-founded the Scott Polar Research Institute in Cambridge with fellow Terra Nova expedition member Frank Debenham.
-He had a long administrative university career holding many academic and government posts in Australia and England.
+Priestly served in WW1 with distinction being awarded the Military Cross, he remained in the army until 1920.
+In the same year he was awarded a BA at Cambridge for his research work and writings on glaciers, 15 years after beginning to study for a degree at Bristol!.
+Also in 1920, he co-founded the Scott Polar Research Institute in Cambridge with fellow Terra Nova expedition member Frank Debenham.
+Priestley had a long administrative university career holding many academic and government posts in Australia and England.
 He was Vice-Chancellor of the University of Melbourne, later the Vice-Chancellor of the University of Birmingham (1938-52) he was knighted in 1949.